deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 culinary talents extended to oven chips, microwave dinners and ordering takeaway, so every year she saved up to have a hot Christmas dinner delivered instead.
-James and Amy had both been offering to cover that expense for years, but – as with the house that Amy and Robert had offered to buy for them—Lydia and Dai had been too stubborn and proud to accept.
+James and Amy had both been offering to cover that expense for years, but---as with the house that Amy and Robert had offered to buy for them—Lydia and Dai had been too stubborn and proud to accept.